Ant0wan/Init/README.md

 ## System and Network Administration

 This repository contains the scripts and answers to the <a href="https://cdn.intra.42.fr/pdf/pdf/886/fillit.en.pdf" target="_blank">init [a 42 project]</a>.
-Init is an introduction subject to system and network administration allowing 42's students to discover system and network basic commandsas well as many of the services used on a server machines.
+Init is an introduction to system and network administration allowing 42's students to discover system and network basic commandsas well as many of the services used on server machines.

-This repository is split in 3 different parts: network, scripts, system.
+This repository is made of 3 parts: network, scripts, system.

 ## Network